cubicap/Jaculus-tools/README.md

-# Jaculus-tools - Companion app/library for [Jaculus](https://github.com/cubicap/Jaculus)
+# Jaculus-tools - Companion application/library for Jaculus

-Jaculus tools allow for uploading and downloading files, as well as controlling the running Jaculus machine.
+Jaculus tools allow for uploading and downloading files, as well as controlling the running Jaculus runtime on the device.

 ## Setup